Information for Employers - Newton YouthWorks Summer Internship Program

 • Confirmation of hours worked by signing off on weekly timesheets;

-• Regular communication with Youth & Young Adult Services Division.
+• Regular communication with the Newton Human Services Division.

 This program aims to employ new participants each summer.
 For most participants this program is their first job experience.
-For this reason, the Youth & Young Adult Division requires participants to attend weekly career development workshops.
+For this reason, the Human Services Division requires participants to attend weekly career development workshops.
 Topic examples include, how to communicate with your boss, budgeting, self-care on the job, goal setting and organization.

 • Employers are required to schedule their intern's work hours around the career development workshop schedule.
-This schedule varies year to year and will be communicated as soon as it is finalized.
+This summer's workshops have been scheduled on Thursdays from 10:00am to 12:00pm at Newton City Hall.

-Employers and direct supervisors are also required to attend an hour-long zoom orientation prior to the start of the program.
-Returning employers can attend a shorter refresher orientation.
-Employer handbooks are provided.
+Employers and direct supervisors are also required to attend a 30-minute zoom orientation prior to the start of the program.
+Employer handbooks will be provided.

 To learn more about the selection process, read the "Application & Selection Process" tab under the "Application & Selection Process" section below.